aws-samples/aws-security-reference-architecture-examples/solutions/guardduty/guardduty-org/aws-landing-zone/README.md

    * Verify that the GuardDuty StackSet does not have any stack instances and delete the StackSet

 ### Instructions
-1. Create new or use existing S3 buckets within the ALZ region owned by the Organization Primary Account
+1. Create new or use existing S3 buckets within the ALZ region owned by the Organization Management Account
    * Example bucket name: lambda-zips-[Management Account ID]-[ALZ Region]
    * [Example CloudFormation Template](../../../../extras/lambda-s3-buckets.yaml)
    * Each bucket must allow the s3:GetObject action to the Organization using a bucket policy like the one below to